isomerpages/moe-bpghs/_about-bpghs/BPGHS Code of Conduct.md

 <li>All students must be punctual for school, lessons, CCA and other committed school activities.</li>
 </ul>
 <ul>
-<li>Students will be deemed as late if they are not with their classes at the respective venues when the flag raising ceremony commences&nbsp;at 7.30 a.m.
+<li>Students must be at the respective venues for assembly by 7.30 am.
 The designated venues, unless otherwise informed, are:</li>
 </ul>
 <ul>
 <ul>
 <li>Mondays: Multi-Purpose Hall</li>
 <li>Tuesdays and Thursdays: Classrooms</li>
-<li>Wednesdays and Fridays:&nbsp;Courtyard</li>
+<li>Wednesdays and Fridays: Multi-Purpose Hall</li>
 </ul>
-<li>Students will be held at the foyer for safety reasons, and will be considered late, if they reach school after 7.28am.</li>
+<li>Students will be deemed as late if they are not in school by 7.30 am.</li>
 <li>Students who are late for school must report to the General Office to obtain a permission slip to enter their classes.</li>
 </ul>
 <ul>